Yoimiya42/GitHub-Trending-Projects-Collection/sketch.md

       - more issues
       - with "guide" in README.md
       - with "tutorial" in README.md
+      - sponsored by famous organization
     - Just exploring some interesting repositories:
       - most stars in past 7 days
       -  high star growth in past 7 days
       -  include hot topics
       -  many contributors